 O ye beloved of God!
 Repose not yourselves on your couches, nay bestir yourselves as soon as ye recognize your Lord, the Creator, and hear of the things which have befallen Him, and hasten to His assistance.
 Unloose your tongues, and proclaim unceasingly His Cause.
 This shall be better for you than all the treasures of the past and of the future, if ye be of them that comprehend this truth.

-The new believer, it seems, receives not only the blessing of accepting the Manifestation of God but a great honour and privilege is immediately conferred upon him for he now may hasten to Bahá’u’lláh’s assistance and, unloosing his tongue, proclaim His Cause to other men.
+The new believer, it seems, receives not only the blessing of accepting the Manifestation of God, but a great honour and privilege is immediately conferred upon him for he now may hasten to Bahá’u’lláh’s assistance and, unloosing his tongue, proclaim His Cause to other men.
 Such an astonishing statement deserves to be deeply pondered by all of us for it seems to clearly imply the new Bahá’í not only may, but should immediately begin to teach the Message himself.
 If this were not so it is hard to see how we are ever going to bring humanity under the shadow of Bahá’u’lláh.

 Hitherto we have had the concept that an individual should be first educated in the teachings and prepared and then enrolled; but it seems this is not the way in mass conversion; the individual, if he wishes to become a Bahá’í—and he should appreciate the salient fact that by doing so he is accepting the Divine Messenger of God for this Day—should be accepted, should be encouraged to teach; and then all the combined forces of the pioneers, the travelling teachers, and the administrative bodies of the Faith, should ensure that his knowledge and understanding of the Faith and its teachings are steadily expanded.